Digital-Skills-For-Researchers-ABI-2017/dssr2017ABI-tjac799/Readme.md

 ## Synopsis

-I am trying to solve for a stress field for an arbitrary geometry that is subject to known loads and boundary conditions, these models are being developed using [abaqus](https://www.3ds.com/products-services/simulia/products/abaqus/), and need to be functional for nonlinear deformations and hyperelastic materials. :honey_pot: This is being done concurrently as part of the Digital skills for ABI researchers course.
-This repository covers the developement of a testing and results retrieval framework to speed up developement of the model.
+I am trying to solve for a stress field in an arbitrary geometry that is subject to known loads and boundary conditions, these models are being developed using [abaqus](https://www.3ds.com/products-services/simulia/products/abaqus/), and need to be functional for nonlinear deformations and hyperelastic materials. :honey_pot: This is being done concurrently as part of the Digital skills for ABI researchers course.
+This repository covers the developement of a *testing and results retrieval framework*.
 ## Code Example

 * TO BE COMPLETED

 ## Motivation

 The lungs exist in a state of 'prestress' in-vivo - that is they are in equilibrium with pressure loads and tissue elasticity.
 I aim to incorporate this into my models of simple deformation so that they are more representitive of the in-vivo state.
-As when initially imported, my meshes are assumed to be stress-free.
+This issue arises as my image segmentations contain only geometric information.

 ## Installation